 My dissertation is a historical geography of watery places in southern Louisiana.
 Created over several thousand years by the muddy sediments of the Mississippi River, the region is defined by flood and muck.
 The river, its bayous, and the backswamps are the dominant features of a largely flat, saturated “wetlandscape.”

 The project uses southern Louisiana’s relentlessly watery character to examine the unintended, often disastrous social and ecological consequences of human encounters with soggy places.
 By examining over 150 years of environmental change in southern Louisiana’s watery terrain, the dissertation reveals the ironies of human attempts to rationalize and render profitable a region that is neither fully land nor fully water.
 My research looks at questions of culture, value, and moral choice as humans have worked to inhabit these permeable places where land and water meet.
 What are the environmental and social values at work in such wetlandscapes?
 How have they changed over time?
 What role do those changing values play in shaping watery disasters and our responses to them?
 These questions don’t simply clarify the cultural and social worlds of watery places, but also inevitably underlie challenges of policy and environmental justice.

-To try and answer some of these big, messy questions, I begin with rice agriculture and hydrology on mid-1800s Louisiana river plantations and (likely) end with hurricane Katrina.
-Along the way, I’ll be examining bald cypress timber harvesting, oil and gas extraction, and petrochemical production, three industries that both deeply depended on, and deeply transformed, the ecological and geological history of the delta.
+To answer these big questions, I begin in the 1850s with Louisiana’s rice plantations and end with post-Katrina urban planning and design.
+Along the way, I examine bald cypress timber harvesting, oil and gas extraction, and petrochemical production, three industries that both deeply depended on, and deeply transformed, the region’s watery places.

 You can learn more about my research and research process by following my blog.